top of page

 Harris Gin, a “social distillery” that employs almost 40 people on an island of less than 2,000, is one of many prime gin-supping spots in Scotland.

 By the 19th century, Scotland had become a bustling hub for distilleries, producing a diverse range of gins that showcased the distinctive terroir of the region.
 Today, Scottish Gin continues to thrive with 90 gin distilleries and plans to build more!
-Here us a Scottish Gin Distillery Map
+Here is a Scottish Gin Distillery Map

 1. Scottish gin accounts for 70% of the UK's overall gin production.

 It's true, we really like making gin in Scotland.
-In fact, alongside small-batch craft gins, three of the world's best-selling gins: Hendrick's, Gordon's and Tanqueray, are all made here.
+In fact, alongside small-batch craft gins, three of the world's best-selling gins: Hendrick's, Gordon's, and Tanqueray, are all made here.

 2. Gin is made from juniper berries, but juniper is not a berry!

-It's actually a seed.Nearly all of the juniper used in gin-making is picked straight from the wild.
-During the plague years in the 14th century, doctors wore masks stuffed with juniper and people even began eating and drinking juniper, with the hopes it would fend off infection and disease.
+It's actually a seed.
+Nearly all of the juniper used in gin-making is picked straight from the wild.
+During the plague years in the 14th century, doctors wore masks stuffed with juniper, and people even began eating and drinking juniper, with the hopes it would fend off infection and disease.

 A small-batch distillery spreading the love of gin across the capital, Edinburgh Gin has a selection of delicious spirits on offer.
 And, they're not the only gin distillery to give their stills nicknames.
 The Bruichladdich (makers of The Botanist on Islay) have one called 'Ugly Betty'.